 So give value and spread the positivity by for example:

-7. Exercise regularly and eat and sleep well.
+7. Exercise regularly, eat and sleep well.

 This is very obvious of course.

-8. Learn to take criticism in a healthy way.
+8. Take criticism in a healthy way.

 One of the most common fears is the fear of criticism.
 It can hold people back from doing what they want in life.